 Figure 34: Adjust by loosening / tightening the clamping screw on the leading roller positioned on the bottom rail.
 IMPORTANT: These adjustments also need to be made at the installation stage.
-Sliding Doors (DS13) Operation The sliding doors can be locked by closing both doors fully and then moving the handle to point upwards.
+Sliding Doors Operation The sliding doors can be locked by closing both doors fully and then moving the handle to point upwards.
 To set the night-vent, close both doors but allow a 10mm gap before locking the handle upwards.
 The sliding door can only be unlocked and move freely when the handle is pointing downwards.

+Figure 35: Handle up - locked

 Figure 36: Handle up - locked but with 10mm gap(night-vent)

 Figure 37: Handle down - unlocked

 Maintenance

 In order to ensure perfect permanent hardware operation, the following maintenance operations and/or inspections should be carried out:

 - Free all hardware components from lime, cement and mortar splashes to prevent malfunctions due to obstruction.
 The (bottom) roller track must always be kept clean.

 - Oil or grease all moveable parts and all locking points at least once a year.
 Use only acid-free oil or grease.

+Bifold Doors

-Bifolding Doors (Outward Opening DS17)
+(Outward Opening DS17/DS18)

 Operation

 To open the master door use the handle (and key if locked) to operate the multi-point lock (please refer to the Entrance & French Doors section on page 16 for more details on the locking systems).
 To open subsequent doors, the top and drop bolts should be retracted (this will require a key if they are the locking type) or if fitted, the intermediate handle should be rotated to retract the lock bolts.
 The doors are then free to slide on the track and can be held against the neighbouring door if the optional magnets have been fitted.
 Closing is the reverse of the opening process.

 Maintenance

 Lubrication

 All moving parts should be lubricated, using acid free oil or grease, whenever the mechanism becomes dry which is evident when any operation becomes more resistant to movement than normal.
 To ensure that you get the maximum life out of your windows and hardware we recommend that all moving parts are lubricated once a year.

-Adjustments
+DS17 Adjustments

+Vertical and horizontal adjustment can be made on the hinges to allow for any movement after installation.

 Vertical adjustment

-- I. With the doors closed, insert the shipping clip (as shown in Figure 38) into the hinge.
+I. With the doors closed, using an H8 bit, turn anti clockwise to lower the door and clockwise to raise the door.

-- 2. Adjust using a flat headed screwdriver.

-- 3. Once the adjustment has been made, remove the shipping clip.
+Horizontal adjustment

-Figure 38: Vertical adjustment with shipping clip Horizontal adjustment - I. With the doors open, using a flat headed screwdriver adjust the horizontal screws found in the top and bottom rollers (as shown in Figure 39). - 2.
-Turning the screws clockwise will increase the gap between the frame and sash, turning anti-clockwise will reduce the gap.
+- I. With the doors open, using a pozi screwdriver adjust the horizontal screws found in the top and bottom rollers (as shown in Figure 39).

+- 2. Turning the screws clockwise will increase the gap between the frame and sash, turning anti-clockwise will reduce the gap.